Colita: Colita Collection

 Another part of her personal collection is conserved in the Arxiu Fotogràfic de Barcelona (Barcelona Photography Archive).
-This part of her collection includes Colita's photography from the sixties to the nineties.
+This part of her collection includes Colita's photography from the 1960s to the 1990s.
 It contains black and white negatives that represent the Nova Cançó musical movement, color photographs that portray community festivals throughout Catalonia, cultural personalities and celebrities and the evolution of architecture in the city of Barcelona.
 One of the highlights in this material is a good deal of Colita's photographic production on the world of flamenco.

-Finally, a collection of 6,987 photographs that correspond to movies, actors, film shootings, and studio portraits is conserved in the Filmoteca de Catalunya (Catalonia Film Archive), including images from shooting Dante no es unicamente severo (Jacinto Esteva, 1968), Los Tarantos (Francesc Rovira-Beleta, 1963), and Tatuaje (Bigas Luna, 1976).
+Finally, a collection of 6,987 photographs that correspond to movies, actors, film shootings, and studio portraits is conserved in the Filmoteca de Catalunya (Catalonia Film Archive), including images from shooting Dante no es únicamente severo (Jacinto Esteva, 1968), Los Tarantos (Francesc Rovira-Beleta, 1963), and Tatuaje (Bigas Luna, 1976).
 A selection of these images is available in the Filmoteca de Catalunya's digital archive.

 Legacy

-In a popular referendum in Palafrugell in March, 2010, Colita was chosen as a woman who deserves to have a street named after her.
+In a popular referendum in Palafrugell in March 2010, Colita was chosen as a woman who deserves to have a street named after her.